gerdenvik/tgcf/How-to-use-filters-?.md

       whitelist: ["this word"]
       blacklist: ["hello"]
       regex: false # default is false.
+      # the case_sensitive param has no significance if regex is set to true
       # set to true if you want the expressions in whitelist and blacklist
       # to be evaluated as regular expressions